 Try this fun exercise in your next meeting for an AHA!
-Moment that creates highly engaged employees.
-Despite the hot weather in most of North America right now, this is a mental health break too:
+Moment that creates highly engaged employees:

 - Ask each member of your team to pretend that they’re a travel agent.
 Simply tell your team “I want to go on a vacation and see beautiful sights with my spouse and 2 little ones.”
 Ask them to write down where they’re going to send you.
 Do a quick round robin debrief… you’ll probably get a lot of “beach” suggestions.